charliecalvert/CloudNotes/Assignments/Prog280Midterm2014.md

 or create a **/var/www/bc/index.html** that will allow you to click on link and display each file: **Sonnet01.html**, **Sonnet02.html** etc.

+The sample BuildAll script is found in:

+	JsObjects/Python/Utils

+It is run with Python 3.3:

+	python3.3 BuildAll.py

+You should also be able to run it like this:

+	./BuildAll.py

 ## Display it on S3

 Once you have everything working, copy the contents of your **index.html**